 At the end of the course, students will be able to:

-CO1: Isolate genomic and plasmid DNA and undertake Molecular biology experiments.
-CO2: Quantify biogas and analyze biogas slurry.
-CO3: Cultivate Mushrooms.
-CO4: Undertake biomass briquetting uses coir pith, groundnut cake and bagasse.
+CO1: Isolate genomic and plasmid DNA and undertake Molecular biology e- periments.
+CO2: Quantify biogas and analyse biogas slurry.
+CO3: Cultivate Mushrooms CO4: Undertake biomass briquetting uses coirpith, groundnut cake and bagasse.